A Look Back at Dentistry's History

 Dentistry is a branch of medicine with extensive roots.
 Through the years, it has evolved into a practice that diagnoses, prevents, and treats any disease concerning teeth, the oral cavity, and associated parts.

 Our ancestors dabbled in dentistry, dating all the way back to 7000 BC in the Indus Valley civilization.
-Likely, the pain associated with rotting teeth and cavities prompted the search for new ways to relieve the discomfort of tooth decay.
+It is likely that the pain associated with rotting teeth and cavities prompted the search for new ways to relieve the discomfort of tooth decay.

 Learning more about the practice of dentistry can often relieve anxiety about the profession and the pain that can be associated with dental work.
-Dentists are here to help maintain healthy teeth that can help prevent future pain connected with cavities.
+Dentists are here to help you maintain healthy teeth and prevent future pain attributed to cavities.

-Helping you feel and look your best when you smile is what the cosmetic dentists at Aesthetic Dentistry of Bernardsville in New Jersey are skilled at doing.
-When you contact Dr. Patti Swaintek-Lamb, you'll be with a dentist who is qualified at helping you obtain the smile you want.
+Helping you feel and look your best when you smile is what our cosmetic dentist at Aesthetic Dentistry of Bernardsville in New Jersey is skilled at doing.
+When you contact Dr. Patti Swaintek-Lamb, you’ll be with a dentist who is qualified at helping you obtain the smile you want.

 Dentistry, Through the Years